The Liberties, Dublin: 19th century

 The Tenter House was erected in 1815 in Cork Street, financed by Thomas Pleasants.
-Before this the poor weavers of the Liberties had either to suspend work in rainy weather or use the alehouse fire and thus were (as Wright expresses it) "exposed to great distress, and not unfrequently reduced either to the hospital or the gaol."
+Before this, the poor weavers of the Liberties had either to suspend work in rainy weather or use the alehouse fire and thus were (as George Newenham Wright expresses it) "exposed to great distress, and not unfrequently reduced either to the hospital or the gaol".
 The Tenter House was a brick building 275 feet long, three storeys high, and with a central cupola.
 It had a form of central heating powered by four furnaces, and provided a place for weavers to stretch their material in bad weather.

-Part of the area was redeveloped into affordable housing and parkland by the Iveagh Trust, the Dublin Artisans Dwellings Company and the City Council in the early to mid twentieth century.
-The appalling slums, dire poverty and hazardous dereliction have now been wiped away, and only a few scattered pockets remain to be demolished.
+Part of the area was redeveloped into affordable housing and parkland by the Iveagh Trust, the Dublin Artisans Dwellings Company and Dublin City Council in the early to mid-twentieth century.
+The slums, poverty and hazardous dereliction have since been wiped away, and only a few scattered pockets remain to be demolished.

 The Ordnance Survey recorded the following areas within the county of the city of Dublin in the 1830s:

-In 1875 a fire broke out in a malt house and warehouse that caused 13 casualties entirely due to alcohol poisoning from the whiskey that flowed through the streets.
+In 1875, a fire broke out in a malt house and warehouse that caused 13 casualties entirely due to alcohol poisoning from the whiskey that flowed through the streets.
 The lack of significantly more casualties is attributed to the fact that one of the first buildings to be caught in the blaze was a pigsty that sent screaming livestock through the streets to warn residents.

 Culture

 The Liberties holds a range of cultural centres, and forms part of the wider Dublin 8 area, home to five of Ireland's top visitor attractions, with the Guinness Storehouse alone accounting for 1.2 million annual visits.

 Thomas Street is home to the country's largest art college, the National College of Art and Design (NCAD).
-The college was founded in 1746 as a private drawing school, and has become a national institution educating over 1,500 day and evening students.
-As a constituent college of University College Dublin, NCAD degrees and awards are validated by UCD.
+The college, which was founded in 1746 as a private drawing school, is now a constituent college of University College Dublin, and NCAD degrees and awards are validated by UCD.

-The Liberties feature a number of art galleries, including that at NCAD, along with private sector projects such as Basic Space, Pallas Projects, Cross Gallery, and the Jam Art Factory.
+The Liberties is home to several art galleries, including that at NCAD, along with private sector projects such as Basic Space, Pallas Projects, Cross Gallery, and the Jam Art Factory.
 Nearby is the Irish Museum of Modern Art in the Royal Hospital Kilmainham.

 Entertainment

-The Liberties hosts regular performances in theatres, bars, music venues and night clubs.
+The Liberties is home to several theatres, bars, music venues, night clubs and entertainment venues.
 Music venues include Vicar Street, on Thomas Street, hosting comedy, drama and concerts, with capacity for 1,500, and The Thomas House, specialised in punk, rock and reggae music.

-The Liberties Festival

-The Liberties Festival is one of Ireland's oldest festivals.
-Starting around 1970, it has grown to include sporting and community events, and a multi-cultural and arts programme encompassing visual art, film, dance, comedy, literature and music.
-Most of the events held during the festival are free.
-The Festival is a SICCDA project and is supported by DCC, the local community, and a range of private sponsors including Diageo.
+The Liberties Festival, first run in the early 1970s, includes sporting and community events as well as a multi-cultural and arts programme encompassing visual art, film, dance, comedy, literature and music.
+Many of the events held during the festival are free.
+The festival is a South Inner City Community Development Association (SICCDA) project and is supported by Dublin City Council, the local community, and several private sponsors including Diageo.